Computerized System Validation CSV

 This demand for validation corresponds with what is required under 21 CFR part 820.70.

-In its latest version, ISO 13485:2016 states the requirements for validation of computer systems more clearly:
+In its latest version, ISO 13485:2016 states the requirements for validation of computerized systems more clearly:

 In chapter 4.1.6, it is stipulated that manufacturers shall validate their computer software pursuant to documented procedures.
 This affects every software used in a process which controls the QM system.
 Validation shall not only take place before the first use, but also after modifications to the software.